-- >The agency has developed policy found in Executive Directive #72 that is in compliance with the standard. - >The audit was able to view blank and completed personnel forms that demonstrated compliance with the standard. - >Persons with a past history of sexual abuse are restricted from hire or promotion.
+>The agency has developed policy found in Executive Directive #72 that is in compliance with the standard.

-- >The agency releases personnel information to other correctional facilities are required by the standard. - >Background checks are conducted as required by the standard. - >The agency imposes upon its staff a continuing duty to report as required by the standard.
+- >The audit was able to view blank and completed personnel forms that demonstrated compliance with the standard. - >Persons with a past history of sexual abuse are restricted from hire or promotion. - >The agency releases personnel information to other correctional facilities are required by the standard. - >Background checks are conducted as required by the standard. - >The agency imposes upon its staff a continuing duty to report as required by the standard. - >The Agency employs an automated system to help manage its human resources responsibilities, including issues related to PREA.